Project packaging

 Introduction

-The local builder allows the projects to be packaged locally.
+The local builder allows projects to be packaged locally.
 Here is an example of a simple use of this tool in the case of project packaging.

 After following the “getting started for a developer” chapter, you will have at least one project with one application.
 The application chosen for the example is helloworld-binding.